One in 10 people who have owned a timeshare has been scammed.

-When you step back and look at all the data, you notice many similarities in how most timeshare owners became such owners.
-Almost everyone experiences some sort of gift offering before attending a sales presentation.
+Timeshare scams can be difficult to spot, as they often involve legitimate businesses and well-trained salespeople.
+Timeshare companies often target seniors, who may be more vulnerable to fraud.
+When you step back and look at the data, you'll notice similar stories telling how someone came to own their timeshare.
+For example, almost everyone experiences some sort of gift offering before attending a sales presentation.
 Once there, they encounter highly-trained salespeople who use high-pressure sales tactics until they feel they have to agree to buy whatever is for sale.

-If these vacation properties are as valuable as they allege, it should not take deceptive approaches to sell them.
-Let's look into what makes up a timeshare, and perhaps we will find out exactly why the salespeople feel the need to bend the truth so often.
+If these vacation properties are as valuable as they allege, they should not take a deceptive approach when selling them.
+Let's look into what makes up a timeshare, and perhaps we will find out what you can do to avoid timeshare scams.

-Timeshares are vacation properties sold as shared ownership, so there will essentially be several different unit owners who split up the property costs and the time spent there.
-On paper, it sounds like a good idea.
-That feeling will quickly fade when all the extra charges start piling up, and you find yourself with a mountain of debt and unable to get out from under it.
+Timeshares are vacation properties sold as shared ownership.
+Essentially, timeshares have several different owners per unit who split up the property costs and the time spent there.
+On paper, it sounds like a great vacation option.
+That feeling will quickly fade when all the extra charges start piling up, and you find yourself with a mountain of debt and very few options to escape timeshare ownership.

 Even if you are up to date on all your property payments, it can still be difficult to book your weekly vacation each year.
-Imagine paying thousands of dollars on a vacation property and not even being able to stay there.
-That's what so many timeshare owners are experiencing right now.
-Do you want to be one of them?
+Imagine paying thousands of dollars on a vacation property and being unable to stay there.
+Many timeshare owners experience common symptoms of timeshare scams: a lack of flexibility, their best interests ignored, limited access to their shared destination, and countless questions.
+Do you want to join them?

 According to the American Resort Development Association, the average cost for a timeshare unit from a resort developer in 2018 was just below $21,000.
 So one would think that paying off their timeshare mortgage after many years would be a cause for celebration.
 Well, hold the confetti because you may be unaware of maintenance fees.

-The mention of maintenance fees often gets left out of the sales presentations, and if not, their impact gets drastically undersold to potential clients as minimal payments.
+Maintenance fees often get left out of the sales presentations; if not, their impact gets drastically undersold to potential clients as minimal payments.
 These fees may seem reasonable initially, so many owners will just let it slide, but here's the catch: The cost of an annual maintenance fee increases every year, and the yearly average price in 2018 was close to $900 and rising.
-Timeshares aren't like traditional real estate, so don't expect to be free of payments if you purchase one.
+It’s difficult to put a numerical value on the average amount of money lost to timeshares.
+Timeshares aren't like traditional real estate, so don't expect to be free of payment if you purchase one.

-With the high closing costs that it takes to purchase and maintain a timeshare, these properties should hold a high value as an investment should.
+Timeshare ownership is defined by high purchase prices, insurmountable maintenance costs, and limited flexibility.
+Timeshare properties should hold a high value as an investment should.
 But, just as timeshares mask themselves as real estate, they also attempt to disguise themselves as an actual investment.
 If you are constantly paying for something and not receiving anything in return, or what you receive is insignificant compared to the price, it's a poor investment.
-That is if it's considered an investment at all.
+That is, if it's considered an investment at all.

 After realizing there were so many hidden costs and you become fed up with the nonstop lies from salespeople, some people now want to get out of their timeshare agreement.
 When purchasing, you have the right of rescission directly following it, also known as a cooling-off period.
-This period is where you can easily cancel the agreement.
-If you are lucky enough to still be in the rescission period, all you have to do is write a cancellation letter to your timeshare company, and it should not be any more trouble from there.
+This period is when you can easily cancel the agreement.
+If you are lucky enough to still be in the rescission period, you have to write a cancellation letter to your timeshare company, and there shouldn’t be any trouble from there.

 Now, are you ready for another catch?
-This cooling-off period typically only lasts for a couple of days after the purchase.
+This cooling-off period typically lasts only a couple of days after the purchase.

 So let's say you attended one of the mandatory sales presentations at the resort on one of the first few days of your vacation and purchased a timeshare.
-Now, by the time your vacation is over and you return home, you will most likely be out of the rescission period and now stuck with the timeshare.
-Once this period of time has passed, canceling a timeshare becomes tenfold more difficult because there are many more stipulations in place.
+By the time your vacation is over and you return home, you will most likely be out of the rescission period and stuck with the timeshare.
+Once this period has passed, canceling a timeshare becomes tenfold more difficult because many more stipulations are in place.

 You were probably rushed through the signing process when purchasing, and it all seemed relatively easy.
 Don't expect the same treatment when trying to get out.
 Attempting to cancel can be a cruel course for you and your family, costing you your money and time.
 The timeshare companies know that many of their clients will regret their purchase and attempt to exit.
 So they make sure to fill their agreements with conditions and provisions that will make leaving very difficult.

 Timeshare resorts go far out of their way to ensure the company remains financially protected if an owner ever attempts to leave.
-The resort company ensures it will never be the one obligated to the burden.
-Many owners are left feeling helpless and hopeless because they can no longer afford their property costs but receive little to no help from the company to solve these issues.
+The resort company ensures it will never be obligated to the burden.
+Many owners feel helpless and hopeless because they can no longer afford their property costs but receive little to no help from the company to solve these issues.

-Timeshare resale scammers will call people who have listed their unit for sale online and claim to be real estate brokers who have an interested buyer on another line.
+Timeshare resale scammers will call people who have listed their units for sale online and claim to be real estate brokers with an interested buyer on another line.
 They will then attempt to convince you to sell your property unit right then, and all you have to do is pay the upfront costs to close the deal.
-If you follow through with this, you could be out of thousands of dollars and remain obligated to make future timeshare payments.
+If you follow through, you could lose thousands of dollars and remain obligated to make future timeshare payments.

-If you attempt to sell your property and post it online, you will most likely have several encounters with scammers.
-It is vital to be skeptical of anyone who calls you out of the blue, saying they can immediately sell your unit.
-Also, it is crucial never to pay any upfront fees the first time speaking with an alleged timeshare resale company.
+If you attempt to sell your property and post it online, you will most likely encounter scammers.
+Be skeptical of anyone who calls you out of the blue, saying they can immediately sell your unit.
+Also, it is crucial to never pay any upfront fees when speaking with an alleged timeshare resale company.

 These timeshare resale scam companies prey on those already scammed before.
-Knowing these people are desperate and in a weak state, as they attempt to get out of their first scam, they will go to extreme lengths to convince you they are a legit company.
-It would be best to take your own time to properly research before working further with them.
+Knowing these people are desperate and weak, as they attempt to get out of their first scam, they will go to extreme lengths to convince you they are a legit company.
+It would be best to take your own time to research properly before working further with them.

-If it is an unsolicited phone call regarding your property's resale, it is best to ignore it.
+If it is an unsolicited phone call, email, or piece of mail regarding your property's resale, it is best to ignore it.
 If there are warning signs, then this is one.
 Credible and honest-living timeshare exit companies will not be cold-calling people by saying they can sell your unit.
 These scammers will use similar tactics to timeshare salespeople and may attempt to incentivize you to speak with them or mislead you into believing they offer a legitimate service.
 Whenever you advertise your timeshare for sale online, you will encounter these scams left and right, but unfortunately, a genuine buyer will not be as easy to find.

-These scammers will push you to act fast and tell you that you have to pay an upfront fee to complete the sale.
+These scammers will push you to act fast and tell you that you must pay an upfront fee to complete the sale.
 Never pay upfront.
-There are only so many ways to say this, but it needs to be understood.
+There are many ways to say this, but it needs to be understood.
 That is an immediate red flag.
-The moment they ask you to pay anything upfront, hang up because they are not a trustworthy timeshare reseller, but instead only there for your money.
-You already lost thousands of dollars in a timeshare you want out of, so don't fall for another rip-off.
+When they ask you to pay anything upfront, hang up because they are not a trustworthy timeshare reseller but only there for your money.
+You already lost thousands of dollars on a timeshare you want out of, so don't fall for another rip-off.

 Wesley Financial Group, LLC, and its affiliates, successors, or assigns are not lawyers or a law firm and do not engage in the practice of law or provide legal advice or legal representation.
 All information, software, services, and comments provided on this site are for informational and self-help purposes only and not intended to substitute for professional advice, legal or otherwise.